patooworld/vsixvhax/Completion-Cache.md

 ### Why is a "real" build needed for caching?

-The Completion Sever can't cache any results during display requests.
-In display mode, the compiler relies on some tricks and simplifications to return as quickly as possible, however, this means that results are not useful for caching.
+The Completion Sever can't cache any results during regular display requests (e.g. "show me the fields for this identifier").
+In display mode, the compiler relies on some tricks and simplifications to return as quickly as possible.
+Unfortunately, this also means that results are not useful for caching and have to be thrown away again.

+However, with many display requests, this quickly adds up to a lot of redundant work, and overall _worse_ performance compared to taking the time to build a proper cache once on startup.